hindu-comm/mail_stream_advaita-l/2017/11/Incomplete_works_-_W/102__Praveen_R._Bhat.md

 Doubt: There are many texts without मंगलाचरणम् and still complete and famous.
-Answer: The orthodox ​tradition say​s​ that the prayer is बहिः​ ​कृतम् prayed outside of the text or even in earlier birth.
+Answer: The orthodox tradition says that the prayer is बहिः कृतम् prayed outside of the text or even in earlier birth.
 Doubt: There are many texts with prayer, but incomplete.
-Answer: ​The prayer helped get what is complete​d​, but for the incomplete part, ​a ​new prayer is needed.
+Answer: The prayer helped get what is completed, but for the incomplete part, a new prayer is needed.
 This means that the obstacles/ forces countering the work are stronger than the prayers created adRShTa for.

 The reason I said forces as an option to obstacles is because sometimes the